drcmda/react-contextual/README.md

 #### External store

-Maintain your own store via [createStore](https://github.com/drcmda/react-contextual/blob/master/API.md#createstore).
+If you prefer, maintain your own store via [createStore](https://github.com/drcmda/react-contextual/blob/master/API.md#createstore).
 It is fully reactive and features a basic subscription model, similar to a redux store.
+You can use it as reference for consumers as well.

 ```jsx
 import { Provider, createStore, subscribe } from 'react-contextual'